Introduction to Heat Protectant

 Natural or DIY Options

-- Aloe vera, grapeseed oil, and coconut oil can provide minimal protection—great in a pinch but don’t expect salon-level results.
+- Aloe vera, grapeseed oil, and coconut oil can offer a little bit of protection- it can be used when you are in a bind but don’t expect salon quality protection.

 Myths Busted Today